ManishJoc14/REACT-COURSE/day4_reconciliation_diffing/README.md

 ## Shallow Comparison in React

-Here’s the updated version of the section with clearer and more precise language:

----

-## Shallow Comparison in React

 React uses **shallow comparison** to determine whether a component should re-render:

 - **Same reference**: If the reference (either for props or state) is the same, React skips the re-render, assuming no changes have occurred.